Ye1der/Ye1der/README.md

 ## Hi!
 I'm Yeider 👋
 Full stack JavaScript developer and lover of technology and programming.

++2 years of experience doing personal projects and helping other developers to solve problems in both frontend and backend.
+I have also tutored web programming and object oriented programming at my university

 If you wanna know me better, visit my [**portfolio**](https://yeider.vercel.app).